-SaveYourselfPhase2 [Client \leftarrow SM]
+SaveYourselfPhase2 [Client ← SM]

-Valid Responses: SetProperties, DeleteProperties, GetProperties, SaveYourselfDone, InteractRequest associated with other clients.
+Valid Responses: SetProperties, DeleteProperties, GetProperties, SaveYourselfDone, InteractRequest

 The SM sends this message to a client that has previously sent a SaveYourselfPhase2Request message.
-This message informs the client that all other clients are in a fixed state and this client can save state that is
+This message informs the client that all other clients are in a fixed state and this client can save state that is associated with other clients.